 All prohibited substances however taken or used, including but not limited to, inhaling, ingesting, and/or injecting.
 These include, but are not limited to, prescribed and over-the-counter drugs, prohibited volatile substances as defined in KRS 217.900 or synthetic compounds/substances that are used or intended for use for an abusive and/or intoxicating purpose.

+Medicinal cannabis.

 Authorized Drugs

 Employees who personally use or who are designated to administer to a student a drug authorized by and administered in accordance with a prescription from a health professional shall not be considered in violation of this policy.